WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

 Assignment: Task List / Deliverables
     Create a Message Form
-        [] Open your index.html file
+        [x] Open your index.html file
-        [] Above the <footer> element, add an empty <section> element [] Inside the new <section> element, create a level-two heading that says "Leave a Message" [] After the heading, create an HTML <form> element with a name attribute that equals "leave_message" [] Inside the <form> element, add the following:
+-->     [] Above the <footer> element, add an empty <section> element
+        [x] Inside the new <section> element, create a level-two heading that says "Leave a Message" [x] After the heading, create an HTML <form> element with a name attribute that equals "leave_message" [x] Inside the <form> element, add the following:
-        [] <input> element with attributes: type "text", name "usersName", and required true [] <input> element with attributes: type "email", name "usersEmail", and required true
+        [x] <input> element with attributes: type "text", name "usersName", and required true [x] <input> element with attributes: type "email", name "usersEmail", and required true x  section
+                  x      h2
+                  x      form
+                  x          label (name, email)
+                  x          input (name, email)

-        [] <textarea> element with attributes: name "usersMessage" and required true
-        <button> element that says "Submit" and has type attribute equal to "submit"
-        Each form field should also have a corresponding <label> element (Optional) Use <br> elements to stack the form fields
+        [x] <textarea> element with attributes: name "usersMessage" and required true [x] <button> element that says "Submit" and has type attribute equal to "submit" [x] Each form field should also have a corresponding <label> element (Optional) Use <br> elements to stack the form fields
-        Save and refresh your browser (or just check your browser for changes if using live extension) Add navigation to the message form: Add a link in your <nav> section that takes the user to the 'Leave a Message' section when clicked
+        [x] Save and refresh your browser (or just check your browser for changes if using live extension) [] Add navigation to the message form: Add a link in your <nav> section that takes the user to the 'Leave a Message' section when clicked

 Add Message List Section
     [] After the <section> element from the previous step, create a new <section> element with an id of "messages"